-STEP 1: Complete and submit the online form
+STEP 1: Complete online form and submit

-Here you will provide your name and contact information.
-Once you click “submit,” your information will be sent to one of our highly-trained nurse navigators, who will review your information and contact you for more information about your condition.
+Using the form on this page, provide your name and contact information.
+Once you click “submit,” your information will be sent to one of our highly-trained nurse navigators who will review and contact you for more information about your condition.

 STEP 2: Import documents into the MyWVUChart secure online patient portal

 Contact your local primary care doctor or other healthcare providers to collect your medical records and any test results or medical imaging.
 These materials will be necessary for our specialists when reviewing your case.